Giovanny Romero

 Giovanny Michael Romero Armenio (born 1 January 1984) is a Venezuelan international footballer who plays for Italian club ACD Stintino, as a defender.

 Born in Caracas, Romero has played club football for Caracas, Mineros de Guayana, Atlético Venezuela, Doxa Katokopias, Zulia, Deportivo Táchira, Deportivo La Guaira, Academia Puerto Cabello and Paternò.

 Club career

-Romero is a product of Caracas, where he began his career in the 2001 season at age 17.
+Romero is a product of Caracas, where he began his career in the 2001 season at the age of 17.
 The following year he had unsuccessful trials at Italian clubs Napoli and at Palmese.
 He then went on a trial at Deportivo Pereira in Colombia; after his return to Caracas he was on loaned out to Trujillanos and later to Deportivo Italmaracaibo.
 In the summer of 2010 he moved to Saudi Arabian club Al-Qadsiah FC.

 In January 2019, Romero moved to Italian Eccellenza club A.S.D.
 Paternò 1908.
 He left the club in the summer 2019 and joined Spanish club UD Las Zocas.
 He then returned back to Italy in January 2020, signing with Promozione club ACD Stintino.